sabrinamaral/sabrinamaral/README.md

-- 👋 Hi, I’m @Sabrina
+- 👋 Hi, I’m @Sabrina.
-- 👀 I’m a very curious person.
-I love study, read and lately trying to code 😂
+- 👀 I am a very curious person.
+I love studying, reading and lately coding. 😅🤯
 - 🌱 I’m currently learning in the 3rd edition of DEVinHouse.
 - 💞️ I’m looking to collaborate on anything that can help to start a new career as a Web Developer Jr.
 - 📫 How to reach me / https://www.linkedin.com/in/sabrinamaral/